 Now that you know what you are looking for, here is a comparison of some popular garden waterfall pumps, submersible and ready for action .
 Any one of these will get you started in the right direction.

 I’m only comparing pumps that are in the 5200 GPH range, because that is what I am most familiar with.
-That is the GPH of the pump featured in the DIY section.
+That is the GPH of the pump featured in the how to build a pond tutorial.

 Alpine pumps come in wide array of sizes to meet all of your needs.